percona/percona-server/doc/source/security/encrypting-redo-log.rst

     :vartype: Text
     :default: OFF

 Determines the encryption for redo log data for tables.
-The encryption of redo log data, by default, is 'OFF'.

 When you enable `innodb_redo_log_encrypt` any existing redo log pages stay unencrypted, and new pages are encrypted when they are written to disk.
-If you disable `innodb_redo_log_encrypt`, any encrypted pages remain encrypted, but new pages are unencrypted.
+If you disable `innodb_redo_log_encrypt` after enabling the variable, any encrypted pages remain encrypted, but the new pages are unencrypted.

-As implemented in :rn:`8.0.16-7`, the supported values for :variable:
-`innodb_redo_log_encrypt` are the following:
+As implemented in :rn:`8.0.16-7`, the supported values for :variable:`innodb_redo_log_encrypt` are the following:

 * ON